trywilco/wilco-docs/docs/building-your-quest/writing-quest-texts/message-components.md

 > ![multi-select form]

 The result of the form can either be a stringified list, or the actual object, depending how you reference it:
-- `${formSubmission}` - Using single curly brackets will give a string, for example -
+- `${formSubmission}` - Using single curly brackets will give a string, for example:

     ```"[\"option_1\", \"option_2\"]"```